oddbird/oddleventy/content/work/workflow-builder.md

   and management tools.
-  The "workflow builder" is an embedded Vue application allowing data scientists to visually create and navigate through data flows of various kinds.
+  The "workflow builder" is an embedded Vue application allowing data scientists to visually create and navigate through dataflows of various kinds.
   The interface is an integration between standard HTML and an interactive SVG canvas, built with D3.
 ---